WSP-LAB/hearmeout/README.md

 5. Flash AOSP to your smartphone
 - Follow the official AOSP guide: https://source.android.com/setup/build/running
+- When you build the AOSP, you have to add proprietary-binaries:https://source.android.com/setup/build/downloading#obtaining-proprietary-binaries

 # HearMeOut evaluation method
 Follow the instruction on [Evaluation](Evaluation/README.md)